 Dr. Seyfried exposes the failure of the DNA theory and reveals the true cause of cancer.
 He was formerly a cancer researcher at Yale University, is currently a full professor of biology at Boston College, and is the author of more than 150 PubMed-indexed scientific articles.
 He doesn’t advocate or practice alternative medicine.
 As far as I can gather, he doesn’t have much interest in it.
 He’s “just” an unbiased scientist seeking the truth, wherever it may lead.

-What he’s found is that cancer is caused by damaged mitochondria, not damaged DNA.
+What he’s found is that damaged mitochondria, not damaged DNA, cause cancer.
 Mitochondria are sometimes called the cell’s batteries or energy factories.
 They are delicate, complicated pieces of cell machinery that convert the foods we eat – fats, proteins, and carbohydrates – into horsepower that enables us to move, breathe, think – to do everything we do.

 Your food is like gasoline in a car.
 It makes the car move – but how?
-By way of an engine that converts gasoline into energy, similar to the way mitochondria convert food molecules into energy.
-Healthy mitochondria break open food molecules and use their electrons – their electrical energy – to create ATP molecules that store the energy until the cell needs it to do something.
+By way of an engine that converts gasoline into energy, similar to how mitochondria convert food molecules into energy.
+Healthy mitochondria break open food molecules and use their electrical energy electrons to create ATP molecules that store the energy until the cell needs it to do something.
 At the end of the ATP assembly line that exists inside a mitochondrion, oxygen waits to bind with the electrons to form water, a harmless byproduct of this energy production process.